Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Latent Thompson Sampling for Link Adaptation

 \section{Latent Thompson Sampling for Link Adaptation}

-We propose a RLLA scheme that models the scalar SINR parameter.
-Our scheme, LTSLA, models the channel SINR in terms of its probability distribution over a range of SINR values.
-We provide a summary of LTSLA next, followed by a detailed description in the rest of this section.
-In every time interval, LTSLA assigns a probability distribution to a range of feasible SINR values.
-Next, LTSLA obtains an SINR point estimate by sampling the SINR distribution and maps the point estimate to the ACK probabilities for each MCS using the OLM.
+We propose a RLLA scheme, LTS, which models the channel SINR in terms of its probability distribution over a range of SINR values.
+In every time interval, LTS assigns a probability distribution to a range of feasible SINR values.
+Next, LTS obtains an SINR point estimate by sampling the SINR distribution and maps the point estimate to the ACK probabilities for each MCS using the OLM.
 The ACK probabilities are then used to predict the optimal MCS for transmission.
-The receiver signals a HARQ feedback to signal the transmission outcome, which LTSLA used to update the SINR probability distribution for the next time step.
+The receiver signals a ACK/NACK feedback to signal the transmission outcome, which LTS uses to update the SINR probability distribution for the next time step.
 The SINR distribution iteratively concentrates around the true channel SINR, i.e., assigns higher probability density to the SINRs close to the true channel SINR.
-Further, LTSLA addresses channel fading by smoothing the SINR distribution to account for channel variations from one time interval to the next.
-The complete LTSLA algorithm is listed in Algorithm~\ref{alg:LTSLA}, and described subsequently.
+Further, LTS addresses channel fading by smoothing the SINR distribution to account for channel variations from one time interval to the next.
+The complete LTS algorithm is listed in Algorithm~\ref{alg:LTS}, and described subsequently.